 A special and heartfelt thanks to all our volunteers, sponsors and donors who have contributed energy, time, money, items and importantly, lots of love and compassion.
 May you and your family be well and happy always.

-For more photos courtesy of Encik Amar Zainal, please visit our Facebook page here
+For more photos courtesy of Encik Amar Zainal, please visit our Facebook page here.

 Written by: Joey How